MW955-Public/myArRobot/README.md

 # myArRobot
-Website for Robot Children interaction research with three.js @ cornell robotic interaction lab
+Website for Robot Children interaction research with three.js